 Xilinx devices have dedicated block RAM resources.
 To accurately set Block RAM parameters in XPE, a good understanding of device resources and configuration possibilities is recommended.
-If implementation details for the block RAM are known, follow the guidelines described in Setting BRAM Mode for Improved Accuracy.
-Otherwise, refer to Preliminary BRAM Estimates.
+If implementation details for the block RAM are known, follow the guidelines described in Setting Block RAM Mode for Improved Accuracy.
+Otherwise, refer to Preliminary Block RAM Estimates.

-Note: Distributed RAM/ROM and SRL usage should be specified in the Using an I/O Sheet.
+Note: Distributed RAM/ROM and SRL usage should be specified in Using an I/O Sheet.